 Urbanization and development have placed increasing stresses on the environment.
+As the world's population grew, it became a The severe air pollution caused by power plants in developing nations is having an enormously detrimental effect on the health of those people who live nearby.

-As the world's population grew, it became a global challenge to improve living standards without destroying the environment.
+global challenge to improve living standards without destroying the environment.
 Scientists believe that human activity is to blame for climate change (or "global warming").
 Since the Industrial Revolution in the 19th century, global temperatures have continued to rise, with 2011-15 the warmest five-year period on record.

 Some of the reasons behind climate change are due to natural occurrences, but in the early 1970s the rise of environmentalism raised public doubts about the benefits to the planet of human activity.
-Developing nations were being urged to reduce carbon emissions, which are thought to affect climate change.
-In 2015, India was opening a mine a month to lift its 1.3 billion citizens out of poverty rapidly.
-Developed countries, which had themselves contributed to climate change, caused a new tension by suggesting that developing nations should cease exploiting their own natural resources to improve the economic wellbeing of their people.
-Scientists warned that humans would pass the threshold beyond which climate change becomes catastrophic and irreversible if greenhouse-gas emissions kept increasing.
-Sea levels are also rising, eroding coastal areas and obliterating small islands in the South Pacific.
-Rainfall patterns are changing, leading to severe drought in Africa, and many species of animals are in danger of extinction.
+Developing nations were being urged to reduce carbon emissions. which are thought to effect climate change.
+In 2015.
+India was opening a mine a month to lift its 1.3 billion citizens out of poverty rapidly.
+Developed countries, which had themselves contributed to climate change, caused a new tension by suggesting that developing nations should cease exploiting their own natural resources to improve the economic well-being of their people.